 Imagine that you have gathered sticks and set it on fire to toast marshmallows.
 After toasting a couple of marshmallows, you realize that the sticks have completely burned down.
 Now you are left with just ashes and smoke.
 Your initial instinct might be to assume that the campfire’s mass has vanished.
 But it actually hasn’t – it is simply transformed.

 A burning candle is an example of the law of conservation of energy.
 When the candle is completely burned down, you see far less wax in the candle than when you lit it.
-This implies that some of the wax has been transformed into gases (carbon dioxide and water vapor.)
+This implies that some of the wax has been transformed into gases (carbon dioxide and water vapour.)

 Knowing scientific laws such as this one is important for the study of science.
 To study and revise your understanding of various laws and concepts such as RMS value subscribe to BYJU’S – The Learning App.